mvaria/mvaria.github.io/_includes/publications.md

 Below, I describe some major themes of my research and provide links to selected peer-reviewed publications.
 You can find a list of all of my publications at <a href="https://dblp.org/pid/59/6288.html"><i class="ai ai-dblp"></i> DBLP</a> and <a href="https://scholar.google.com/citations?user=lneZSfIAAAAJ"><i class="ai ai-google-scholar"></i> Google Scholar</a>.

-### <i class="fa fa-cloud"></i> Data Analysis for Social Good
+### <i class="fa fa-users"></i> Data Analysis for Social Good

-I deploy privacy-respecting systems in practice, with a focus on empowerment and accessibility.
+I deploy privacy-respecting systems in practice, with a focus on empowerment and ease of use.

 <ul>
 {% for link in site.data.socialgood.main %}